Skip to main content

 CLINICAL PEARLS

-• Emergency and urgent management of hyperkalemia takes precedent to a thorough diagnostic workup.
-Urgent treatment includes stabilization of the myocardium with calcium gluconate to pro...
+• Urgent management of hyperkalemia takes precedence to a thorough diagnostic workup.
+Urgent treatment includes stabilization of the myocardium with calcium gluconate to protect against ...

 Subscribe to Access Full Content